nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
-* people who work in management/administration of tuition centres
+* people who work in management/administration of tuition centres for primary or secondary schools in Singapore
 * manages a tuition centre of small to medium size

 **Value proposition**: Centralizes contact details, tracks student data, maintains a teacher directory, and offers functions that improve administrative efficiency and organization for a tuition centre.